Eclo ExpressThermo makes it very easy to program a logger.

 This feature is much convenient when there is the need to program several loggers of the same model, with the same parameters, in a consecutive manner.

-To program several loggers using the ‘continuous mode’, adjust the various parameters as you usually do (or load them from a template) and before tapping or clicking the ‘Program logger’ button, activate the ‘Continuous mode’, by tapping or clicking the corresponding button on the command bar.
+To program several loggers using ‘continuous mode’, adjust the various parameters as you usually do (or load them from a template) and before tapping or clicking the ‘Program’ button, activate the ‘continuous mode’, by tapping or clicking the corresponding button on the command bar (illustration key A).

-When the ‘continuous mode’ is active, the button changes its look as shown below.
+When the ‘continuous mode’ is active, the button changes its look as shown in illustration key B.

-Once this mode is activated, tap or click the ‘Program’ button as usual and follow the instructions that will be shown, connecting and disconnecting the loggers you want to program, one after another.
+Once this mode is activated, tap or click the ‘Program’ button as usual and follow the instructions that will be shown, connecting and disconecting the loggers you want to program, one after another.

-After programming the last logger, tap or click the button ‘Finish’ in the instructions pane to complete this process.
+After programming the last logger, tap or click the button ‘Finish’ in the instructions dialog to complete this process.